 - not administering animal toxic substances except for medical or research purposes, putting an animal down humanely, controlling a List A disease (for example, foot and mouth disease – see the Animal Health Act 1995) or controlling a pest animal with an approved poison (such as controlling wallabies with 1080 – see Chapter 10).

-The Minister maintains a ‘Pest Register’ that identifies pest species and the substances which can be used to control them.
-You can download a copy of the latest Pest Register from the DPIPWE by clicking HERE.
+The Minister maintains a ‘Pest Register’ that identifies pest species and the substances which can be used to control them. ⇔ Click HERE to download a copy of the latest Pest Register.

 DPIPWE also maintains a number of Animal Welfare Standards and Guidelines regarding actions (or inactions) likely to constitute ‘cruelty’.
 Standards outline minimum acceptable practices that must be complied with, while guidelines outline industry practices that should be complied with.
-The Animal Welfare Regulations 2008 adopt the National Consultative Committee of Animal Welfare Standards for the Care and Treatment of Rodeo Livestock (known as the Rodeo Code of Practice).
+The Animal Welfare Regulations 2008 adopt the National Consultative Committee of Animal Welfare Standards for the Care and Treatment of Rodeo Livestock.

 Guidelines currently exist in relation to the treatment of sheep, cattle, deer, goats, pigs, poultry, horses, emus, mutton birds and animals in saleyards, as well as management guidelines in relation to the following activities: